sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 ## A type-aware approach to listed forces

-In essence, the implementation of `calc_listed(const InteractionDefinitions& idef, ...)` in Gromacs looks like this:
+In essence, the implementation of `calc_listed(const InteractionDefinitions& idef, ...)` in GROMACS looks like this:

 ```c++
 void calc_listed(const InteractionDefinitions& idef, ...)